 Preserve your dry staples (flour, grains, lentils & cereals) into airtight Tupperware containers.
-Tupperware canisters are available in different sizes i.e. deep enough to hold larger quantities of flour and cereals and handy enough to conserve smaller quantities such as spices.
+Tupperware canisters are available in different volumes deep enough to hold larger quantities of flour and cereals and handy enough to conserve smaller quantities such as spices.
 It is important to refrigerate dry staples for 2 weeks in Tupperware containers before you arrange them in your pantry.
 Refrigerating dry stock will cease the reproduction of moths that have yet not hatched from the eggs.

-Keeping Baking Soda & Bay Leaves Help
+Usage of Baking Soda & Bay Leaves Are Highly Recommended

-Throw Trash Cans
+Empty Out Your Trash Cans

 Organizing your fridge, cabinets & kitchen becomes effortlessly interesting provided you have appropriate containers.
 Tupperware containers could be a bit pricey than glass counterparts but they are sturdy & break proof.
-Lifetime warranty on Tupperware containers is a plus!
-Extend the shelf life of your food items by storing them in Tupperware containers whilst keeping the insects away!
+Known for their lifetime warranty, that is definitely a plus for Tupperware containers too !
+Extend the shelf life of your dry food items by storing them in Tupperware containers whilst preventing an infestation of pest to happen.